-Here's How to Volunteer in Houston for Earth Day
+Here's How to Volunteer in Houston This Holiday Season

-Little known fact: Discovery Green Conservancy operates outside the City of Houston’s budget, meaning your donations are vital to keeping the park and its programs alive and well.
-Even better, donations made now through the end of April will be matched by a grant to help regrow the gardens damaged by this winter’s devastating freeze.
-Right outside of downtown and running all along the bayou, Buffalo Bayou Park is another picturesque green space that appreciates donations, as does the 1,500-acre Memorial Park; and over in the Clear Lake/Bay Area, you’ll find one of the largest urban wilderness preserves in the U.S., Armand Bayou Nature Center.
+Little known fact: Discovery Green Conservancy operates outside the city of Houston’s budget, meaning your donations are vital to keeping the lush park and its vibrant programming alive and well.
+Right outside of downtown and running along the bayou, Buffalo Bayou Park is another picturesque green jewel that appreciates donations, as does the 1,500-acre Memorial Park.
+And over in the Clear Lake/Bay Area, you’ll find one of the largest urban wilderness preserves in the U.S., Armand Bayou Nature Center.
 All donations are welcome to help preserve and restore its over 2,500 acres of rapidly vanishing Gulf Coast habitats.

-Local nonprofit Trees for Houston has planted over 600,000 trees in the Houston community.
+Local nonprofit Trees for Houston has planted over 600,000 trees throughout the local community.
 That valiant effort not only makes H-town a little easier on the eyes, it also helps to clean our air, mitigate runoff, and cool our environment.
 Consider donating directly to the organization or rolling up your sleeves and volunteering to help plant some trees yourself.

 Help restore, enhance and protect the Arboretum